 Fraleigh is a contributing member of the athletics department executive committee and the University's licensing, concessions advisory and corporate governance committees.
 He represents Notre Dame on the Atlantic Coast Conference officiating committee and previously represented Notre Dame on the executive committee of the Sports Management Institute.

 For the past seven years, Fraleigh has served as the sport administrator for the Notre Dame men's basketball program.
 During the 2014-15 season the program saw extraordinary success by winning the ACC championship and making a run to the Elite Eight of the NCAA Men's Basketball Championship for the first time since 1979.

 Prior to being promoted to deputy athletics director, Fraleigh served as the associate athletics director from 2009-2013.
 During his career at Notre Dame, Fraleigh has had a steady ascent up the ranks, serving as manager of sports marketing, director of ticketing and marketing, assistant athletics director for ticketing and marketing, assistant athletics director for community relations and ticket operations and executive director of the Notre Dame Monogram Club, Notre Dame's varsity letter-winner organization and associate athletics director for corporate relations.
 He also previously served as the sport administrator for the women's golf and baseball teams.

-Prior to returning to Notre Dame, the Vernon, Conn., native spent two years with Coopers & Lybrand in Hartford, Conn., as both a staff accountant and a human resource specialist.
+Before returning to Notre Dame, the Vernon, Connecticut, native worked with Coopers & Lybrand in Hartford, Connecticut.

-He and his wife, Jody, have three sons: Brendan, a sophomore at the University of Notre Dame, Casey and Riley.
+Fraleigh and his wife, Jody, live in Mishawaka, Indiana, and have three sons: Brendan, a junior at Notre Dame, Casey, a freshman at Xavier University, and Riley.